dotnet/machinelearning/docs/code/experimental/MlNetCookBook_StaticApi.md

 # ML.NET Cookbook

 This document is intended to provide essential samples for common usage patterns of ML.NET, using examples from the experimental static API.
-The examples in this document make use of the static API, which at the time of writting is considered experimental.
-The supported way of composing pipelines in ML.NET is through the dynamic API.
-You can find the same guide and examples on how to get started with ML.Net, dynamic API on the [cookbook reference for the dynamic API](..\MlNetCookBook.md)
+The static api operates on the schema of the data, strongly typing the data type.
+If you are loading an existing model from a stream, there's no need to use static types (and it's also pretty hard to do).
+You should consider using the supported dynamic API.
+The same examples and content found through this cookbook is also available for the dynamic API in the  [MlNetCookBook.md](..\MlNetCookBook.md)
+Also, if the data view's schema is only known at runtime, there is no way to use static types.
+Using the static API gives you compiler support: it's more likely that, if your code compiles, it will also work as intended.

-It is advisable to be at least minimally familiar with [high-level concepts of ML.NET](..\MlNetHighLevelConcepts.md), otherwise the terminology in this document may be foreign to you.
+To get started, it is advisable to be at least minimally familiar with [high-level concepts of ML.NET](..\MlNetHighLevelConcepts.md), otherwise the terminology in this document may be foreign to you.
 We welcome feedback about the static API.

 ## How to use this cookbook